ducky4life/web-autocorrector/README.md

 `separator` - a string that separates each word in the input. defaults to spaces. you should use `separator=\n` for most txt files.

-`prettify` - whether to prettify the json output into human readable form or leave it as one line. defaults to False.
+`prettify` - whether to prettify the json output into human readable form (or leave it as one line). defaults to False.

+`alphabetize` - whether to make the json output alphabetized (or leave it as the inputted order). defaults to False.

 ## api examples